 That big bowl of flavor and crunch up there is my dinner at least once a week.
 Fast, fresh and figure-friendly, my mom’s recipe for Chinese Chicken Salad has become my go-to alternative to Manhattan’s bevy of overpriced-but-easily-available takeout options.

 A few weeks ago I posted a picture of this salad on Instagram and Facebook and was asked to share the recipe.
 Ask and ye shall receive my fellow Chinese Chicken Salad enthusiasts.
-This colorful mix features a plethora of tastes and textures, from shredded purple cabbage and tender chicken to toasted almonds and crisp cucumber batons.
+This colorful mix features a plethora of tastes and textures, from shredded purple cabbage and tender chicken to crunchy almonds and crisp cucumber batons.
 All that healthy goodness is tossed in a homemade sesame dressing.

 You’ll want to go ahead and splurge on this low-fat favorite now because next week it’s all about the butter.
 (Two words: apple pie.)